miku/productivego/Slides.md

 You can go further by embedding assets into your program (e.g. template for a web application, etc).

-Note: we had a talk on file embedding in [meetup #14](https://golangleipzig.space/posts/meetup-14-wrapup/)
+Note: we had a talk on file embedding in [Leipzig Gophers Meetup #14](https://golangleipzig.space/posts/meetup-14-wrapup/).

 # Cross-compilation